 There is no reason to think that the 1894 version of “Levee Song” published by a minstrel troupe at Princeton was in any way definitive.
 Being the first published version doesn’t necessarily connote the lyrics recorded in that instance were ubiquitous.

-The offensive lyrics are all in the second verse including two uses of the “N” word and a reference to a black man in jail.
+The published song has three distinct sections, an opening couplet, the familiar “Railroad” theme, and a second theme.
+The offensive lyrics are all in that third section including two uses of the “N” word and a reference to a black man in jail.
 That verse would seem to originate from an unrelated song or limerick.
 It begins with “Sing a song of the city…” and then proceeds through several food related references to cities.
-The natural rhythm implies it might also have roots as a work song.
+The natural rhythm implies it might have roots as a work song.

 “Levee Song” would have been heard in many forms in many settings.
-It is not unreasonable to conjecture that actual railroad and levee workers sang the tune or parts of the lyrics before any minstrels did and they certainly would have afterword.
+It is not unreasonable to conjecture that actual railroad and levee workers sang the tune or parts of the lyrics before any minstrels had, and workers certainly enjoyed the song after it became popular.
 While it may have appeared on the minstrel stage in some form before 1894 its most prominent use as a minstrel song only occurred in the two decades after publication.

 When Did “Levee Song” Become The Song We Know?

-Using the three examples provided by Dr. Ermolaeva; 1894, 1915, and 1950, we can determine with some certainty that the “Levee Song” verse and melody, (the “I’ve been working on the railroad” part) was combined with the bridge (“Dinah won’t you blow… Dinah won’t you blow…) and chorus (“Someone’s in the kitchen with Dinah”) sometime after 1915, and was most likely added after 1944.
+Using the three printed examples provided by Dr. Ermolaeva; from 1894, 1915, and 1950, we can determine with some certainty that the “Levee Song” verse and melody, (the “I’ve been working on the railroad” part) was combined with the bridge (“Dinah won’t you blow… Dinah won’t you blow…) and chorus (“Someone’s in the kitchen with Dinah”) sometime after 1915, and most likely later than 1944.

-The first recorded version of “Levee Song- I’ve Been Working on The Railroad” was recorded by the Shannon Quartet, an Irish themed vocal group, in 1923.
-It was marketed as being for Boy Scouts and the structure is similar to the 1915 songbook.
-The specific lyrics may be from the First Chorus Book For Boys (1922).
-There are no racial lyrics and the song is sung without dialect other than a slight Irish accent.
+The first recorded version of “Levee Song- I’ve Been Working on The Railroad” was released by the Shannon Quartet, an Irish themed vocal group, in 1923.
+It opens with a simple couplet, like the 1894 version rather than full verse, but does not include the “Sing a song of the city” section.
+It was marketed as being for Boy Scouts and the specific lyrics may be from the First Chorus Book For Boys (1922).
+There are no racial lyrics and the song is sung without dialect other than a slight Irish brogue.

-It uses the introductory lyrics from the 1915 version as well as the second offensive verse from the 1894 version.
+The 1927 recording uses the opening couplet structure as well as the second offensive verse from the 1894 version.
 These two sections are performed as “Levee Song” without the “Railroad” section between them.
 The “I’ve Been Working on the Railroad” section follows, recorded as a separate piece consisting of only the familiar railroad verse repeated twice.
-This lends credence to the theory that the offensive opening lines and second verse (the levee portions) are part of a unique song unrelated to the “I’ve Been Working on the Railroad” portion.
-It’s possible they were first joined in the Princeton publication.
+The “Someone’s in the Kitchen” section has yet to appear.

-This hot jazz version from 1929 follows the structure of the 1915 publication and is at the tempo we associate with the song.
+A hot jazz version from 1929 is the first recording at the tempo we associate with the song.
 The opening section follows the 1915 pattern of an opening verse specifically mentioning levee activities.
-With nothing left to do the band jams after “Dinah blow your horn”, modern ears are left waiting for the Dinah bridge and chorus to kick in.
+With nothing left to do the band jams after “Dinah blow your horn”, modern ears are left waiting for the “Someone’s in the Kitchen” section to kick in.

 When were the Dinah sections added?

-The Dinah chorus was first published in England in the 1840s as the closing of “Old Joe, or Somebody in de House wid Dinah”.
-The original doesn’t have much to offer musically.
+Similar lyrics to the Dinah section were first published in England in the 1840s as the closing of “Old Joe, or Somebody in de House wid Dinah”.
+The original skit doesn’t have much to offer musically.

 The specific section of lyrics that became the modern verse we know were: